Mohamed-Akram-Hl/docs/3. Variables/Variables.md

 > Comments can not be  executed when testing code.

-You can also declare a variable with a particular type
+You can also declare a variable with a particular type:

+* Example

 ```
 var x : entier = 4 // x is of type int
 ecrire(x)
 ```
-* Example

 ### Casting